badie16/impact-tracker/GOVERNANCE_REPORT.md

 ## Executive Summary

-ImpactTracker is a web-based portal designed to streamline project tracking and impact reporting for NGOs.
-The system enables project managers to update real-time indicators, allows donors to visualize project progress, and provides administrators with comprehensive management capabilities.
-This governance report outlines the project charter, technical architecture, security policies, and key performance indicators for successful implementation.
+ImpactTracker is a production-ready web-based portal designed to streamline project tracking and impact reporting for NGOs.
+The system enables project managers to create and update real-time indicators, allows donors to visualize project progress through read-only dashboards, and provides administrators with comprehensive project and user management capabilities.
+This governance report outlines the project charter, technical architecture, security implementation status, and key performance indicators.

 ---